PaddleHQ/paddle-php-sdk/README.md

 require_once 'vendor/autoload.php';
 ```

-## Before you begin

-If you've used this SDK, we'd love to hear how you found it!
-Email us at [team-dx@paddle.com](mailto:team-dx@paddle.com) with any thoughts.

-While in early access, we may introduce breaking changes.
-Where we can, we'll tag breaking changes and communicate ahead of time.

 ## Usage

 To authenticate, you'll need an API key.
 You can create and manage API keys in **Paddle > Developer tools > Authentication**.